aaravborad1/osint-tools-index/README.md

 # OSINT Index

-A categorized, automatically link-checked mirror of the [OSINT4ALL](https://start.me/p/L1rEYQ/osint4all) tool collection — ~900+ OSINT tools, organized by category, rebuilt weekly with fresh "is this link still alive" status.
+A categorized, automatically link-checked mirror of the [OSINT4ALL](https://start.me/p/L1rEYQ/osint4all) tool collection — more then 900+ OSINT tools, organized by category, rebuilt weekly with fresh "is this link still alive" status.

 ## How it works